vladosaurus/tello/README.md

 ## Project Description

-This toolkit contains three sample programs based on tello sdk and python2.7,including Single_Tello_Test, Tello_Video, and Tello_Video (With_Pose_Recognition).
+This toolkit contains three sample programs based on tello sdk and Python 3.7, including Single_Tello_Test, Tello_Video, and Tello_Video (With_Pose_Recognition).
 There is also a program file named tello_state.py.

 - **Single_Tello_Test**